spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 2. `guides`
 3. `internals`

-All non-class file names related to documentation **SHALL** be unique through the whole repository in respect of the document type.
+Within each document type (definitions, guides, internals), file names must be globally unique across the repository.
+If images are stored alongside guides, image file names must also be unique within the namespace.

 This was a design decision for multiple reasons: